 Nowadays, attacks are becoming more and more creative, and there’s no guarantee that even the most trustworthy sources (such as ExpressVPN) can’t get compromised.
 We use VirusTotal to check our files, despite the fact that some of you might complain that it’s not “100% accurate.”
 Well, let me tell you something: not 100% accurate beats not checking the files at all.

-We’ve picked up two alerts for the ExpressVPN installer, but judging from the code that was detected, we can safely conclude that they’re false-positives.
+We’ve picked up one alert for the ExpressVPN installer, but judging from the code that was detected, we can safely conclude that it’s a false-positive.
 These things have a nasty habit of happening especially for security tools.
 Check our results here.